 Before reading the trace in detail, look at the high-level signals and classify which of the four modes this is.
 Classification determines the triage path.
 A cost runaway investigation has nothing in common with a context poisoning investigation.
 Misclassify and you spend an hour reading the wrong evidence.

 Enumerate every external action the agent took after the fault origin.
-For each, decide whether it is reversible.
+For each, decide whether it's reversible.
 Deleted data, sent communications, processed transactions, modified state — each needs an explicit reversal plan.
 Log everything.
 The postmortem will need it.

 A complex agent run produces a trace hundreds of events long.
-Reading sequentially from step one is the wrong move.
-You will spend most of your time on steps that were fine.
+Reading sequentially from step one is the wrong move — you'll spend most of your time on steps that were fine.
 The correct method is forensic: start from the known bad output and work backwards.

 The backward trace method